OmerFaruk15356/My-project/README.md

 - Bug fixes
 - Optimization efforts

-We are working on gameplay, code, interface, and assets in the game.
+I am working on gameplay, code, interface, and assets in the game.
 Currently, the fundamental game dynamics have been established, and work is ongoing.
 Feel free to explore the code and contribute.
 If you encounter any issues or have suggestions, please open an issue or submit a pull request.